Minecraft: Sales

 Minecraft surpassed over a million purchases less than a month after entering its beta phase in early 2011.
 At the same time, the game had no publisher backing and has never been commercially advertised except through word of mouth, and various unpaid references in popular media such as the Penny Arcade webcomic.
 By April 2011, Persson estimated that Minecraft had made €23 million (US$33 million) in revenue, with 800,000 sales of the alpha version of the game, and over 1 million sales of the beta version.
 In November 2011, prior to the game's full release, Minecraft beta surpassed 16 million registered users and 4 million purchases.
 By March 2012, Minecraft had become the 6th best-selling PC game of all time.
 As of 10 October 2014, the game had sold 17 million copies on PC, becoming the best-selling PC game of all time.
 On 25 February 2014, the game reached 100 million registered users.
 By May 2019, 180 million copies had been sold across all platforms, making it the single best-selling video game of all time.
-The free-to-play Minecraft China version had over 300 million players by November 2019.
-By April 2021, Minecraft sold more than 238 million copies worldwide.
+The free-to-play Minecraft China version had over 700 million registered accounts by September 2023.
+By 2023, the game had sold over 300 million copies.
+As of April 2025, Minecraft has sold over 350 million copies.

 The Xbox 360 version of Minecraft became profitable within the first day of the game's release in 2012, when the game broke the Xbox Live sales records with 400,000 players online.
-Within a week of being on the Xbox Live Marketplace, Minecraft sold upwards of a million copies.
+Within a week of being on the Xbox Live Marketplace, Minecraft sold a million copies.
 GameSpot announced in December 2012 that Minecraft sold over 4.48 million copies since the game debuted on Xbox Live Arcade in May 2012.
 In 2012, Minecraft was the most purchased title on Xbox Live Arcade; it was also the fourth most played title on Xbox Live based on average unique users per day.
 As of 4 April 2014, the Xbox 360 version has sold 12 million copies.
 In addition, Minecraft: Pocket Edition has reached a figure of 21 million in sales.
 The PlayStation 3 Edition sold one million copies in five weeks.
 The release of the game's PlayStation Vita version boosted Minecraft sales by 79%, outselling both PS3 and PS4 debut releases and becoming the largest Minecraft launch on a PlayStation console.
 The PS Vita version sold 100,000 digital copies in Japan within the first two months of release, according to an announcement by SCE Japan Asia.
 By January 2015, 500,000 digital copies of Minecraft were sold in Japan across all PlayStation platforms, with a surge in primary school children purchasing the PS Vita version.
-The Vita version ultimately sold over 1.1 million physical copies in Japan, making it the best-selling Vita game in the country.
+As of 2022, the Vita version has sold over 1.65 million physical copies in Japan, making it the best-selling Vita game in the country.
 Minecraft helped improve Microsoft's total first-party revenue by $63 million for the 2015 second quarter.